 To prevent blisters, double layer socks can be a good choice.
 With these socks, the two layers of the sock rub against each other and not the sock against your skin.
 A similar effect can be achieved by putting two socks on top of each other.

 Decisive for my choice were a very good back ventilation and a comfortable hip belt.
-Positive also the already integrated backpack cover for rainy days.
+Positive also the integrated backpack cover for rainy days.

-Clothing, sun protection, rain gear
+Clothing, sun protection, rain protection

 umbrella – sufficient for light rain.

-Laptop – only useful in exceptional cases
+Laptop – may be useful in exceptional cases.

 I like to take pictures and would therefore pack my compact camera and the necessary additional equipment again.